opencog/opencog/doc/blend-config-format.md

 --------------------- | -----------
 ConnectSimple         | Make new links from whole links in target atoms to the new blend atom.
 ConnectConflictRandom | Make new links from whole non-conflict links, and randomly choose one link in each conflict links set.
+ConnectConflictAllViable | Make 2^k available(viable) new blend atoms if there exists k conflicts.

 ##### Example